-The management of Latrobe Leisure have showed leadership by supporting healthy changes in their community centres.
+The commitment of Latrobe Leisure management to healthy eating has seen significant changes occur in all four of their community leisure centres.

-"We are here to provide a service to the community, therefore profit should not be the primary focus.
-Helping people make healthier choices should be the most important goal."
+"We are here to provide a service to the community, helping people make healthier choices should be the most important goal."

-In 2015, the Healthy Eating Advisory Service (HEAS) assessed menus from each kiosk or café, and recommended healthy changes.
-Latrobe Leisure staff also completed training about the Healthy Choices guidelines, healthy food and drink swaps and healthier cooking techniques.
+In 2015, the Healthy Eating Advisory Service (HEAS) assessed menus from each kiosk or café and recommended changes.
+Latrobe Leisure staff completed training on the Healthy Choices guidelines and healthier cooking techniques.

 What has changed?

-In 2016, the average amount of GREEN options increased from 8% to 28%, while the average amount of RED options reduced from 71% to 56%.
+Since 2015, the average amount of GREEN options has increased from 8% to 47%, while the average amount of RED options has reduced from 71% to 30%.
+More specifically:

-- there are more GREEN and AMBER drinks at each outlet, like reduced fat flavoured milk and smaller bottles of 99% fruit juices
+- there are more GREEN and AMBER drinks at each outlet, like plain water, water with fruit essence and reduced fat flavoured milk

-- there are more vegetables on the menu, like veggies in sandwiches, and a greater variety of salad options.
+- there are more vegetables on the menu, including sandwiches and salads.